ivan-kapatsyn/pypiepi/README.md

 - **bcrypt:** Handles password hashing and verification for secure authentication.
 - **matplotlib:** Used for creating visualizations, such as charts and graphs.
 - **markdown:** Converts Markdown text into HTML for rendering formatted content.

+### Inspiration

+We chose this project because many students struggle with understanding specific course topics, even after attending regular lectures.
+By creating this platform, we hope to provide a space where senior students can offer their help, creating a collaborative and supportive learning environment.
+In addition, tutors will have the opportunity to receive recognition for their efforts in helping others.

+By completing this project, we aim to provide students with a valuable tool to improve their learning experience, while also offering tutors the chance to make a positive impact in their academic community.